paleovar/TimescaleDependency/processing/readme_processing.md

-The raw data will be soon available on [Zenodo](https://www.zenodo.org/), together with the code to generate the pre-processed data.
+The raw data is available on [Zenodo](https://www.zenodo.org/), together with the code to reproduce the analysis and all figures.

 **Important note on downloading external datasets prior to data generation:**
 We kindly ask the user of this repository to download the following datasets into the corresponding directories: